Will my criminal record affect my mining career?

 What to do if Your Record is Over 10 Years Old

-Any mining industry employer is going to ask for a National Police Certificate (a “police clearance”) as part of the application process.
+When you apply for a mining job, employers will ask you for a National Police Certificate.
 But that doesn’t always have to be problematic.

 If it has been more than 10 years from the date the charges were listed, you can request the charges be removed.
 Many people either don’t know this or just don’t bother to do it.

 Having your old criminal record removed is slightly different in each state.
-In WA, you can apply for a “spent conviction” which limits the disclosure of older crimes (although it doesn’t actually remove it from your full criminal record.)
+In WA, you can apply for a “spent conviction.”
+This limits the disclosure of older crimes (although it doesn’t actually remove it from your full criminal record.)

 It would, however, disappear from your National Police Certificate.
 But even then, it’s not straightforward.
 (Your most recent conviction must be more than 10 years or have had a fine of less than $500, including traffic fines.)